Kircheneer/netlint/README.md

 and apply it to the world of network device configuration files.

 Find the latest copy of the documentation [here](https://netlint.readthedocs.io).

-Potential uses of this tool are

-- Linting network device configurations generated in CI/CD automation pipelines
-- Assistance when building out new configurations for both traditional and automated deployment
-- Basic security auditing of configuration files

 ## Example usage